 The result from my 360-degree NHS patient feedback (2013, and replicated in 2017) was excellent, rated 5.8 by all patients (scale 1-6, where 5 is “very good” and 6 is “excellent”).
-I am active in teaching students and junior staff and regularly examine for the Royal College of Physicians “PACES” exam.
+I have been an active teacher and regularly examined for the Royal College of Physicians “PACES” exam.

 I lead the UK Twin and Multiplex Inflammatory Bowel Disease Registry, with charitable grant funding of £1 million awarded in 2012.
 Biological samples have been collected from 100 IBD twin-pairs, and collaborative research programs have been set up with Professor Jack Satsangi (Edinburgh), Professor Vibeke Andersen (Denmark), Professor Julian Marchesi (Imperial College) and Professor Siew Ng (Hong Kong).